joonasrooben/dataeng/Data Modeling for Big Data.md

 ## [[Data Wrangling]]

-The process of creating *reliable*  that can be analysed to generate valid actionable insights.
+The process of creating *reliable* data that can be analysed to generate valid actionable insights.

 The central goal is to make data usable: to put data in a form that can be easily manipulated by analysis tools.